aidanatwork/simpleshifts/README.md

 # SimpleShifts

+WARNING: This application is no longer maintained, and is not guaranteed to work or to be secure.
+Do not install.

 A simple call-scheduling calendar for physician offices.
 You'll need some experience as a web developer to get this up and running.

 - **Documentation:** https://github.com/aidanatwork/simpleshifts/wiki